UFResearchComputing/GCP_Python_2019/Lesson_2_Chimp/Chimp_part_4.md

 This is a bit unclear, but [this stackoverflow post](https://stackoverflow.com/questions/29135147/what-do-hwsurface-and-doublebuf-do) explains a bit more about double-buffered surfaces:
 >Double-buffering, as the description for the tag mentions, is using a separate block of memory to apply all the draw routines and then copying that block (buffer) to video memory as a single operation.
 Failure to do this can lead to graphical artifacts.
 A simple example could be flickering of the scene caused by part of background being drawn right before the video refreshes and then other parts afterwards (so they aren't shown until the next refresh).

-The post continues with more info, but that's the main bit to understand here.
+The post continues with more info, but that's the main bit to understand for our purposes.

 ```python
 #Prepare Game Objects